tenzir/tenzir/web/docs/setup-vast/README.md

 # Setup VAST

-This section covers the different stages of the setup process that ultimately yield a running VAST instance.
+This section describes VAST from an **operator perspective**.
+We cover the different stages of the setup process that ultimately yield a running VAST instance.
 You have several options to enter the setup pipeline, based on what intermediate artifact you would like to begin with.

 ```mermaid
 flowchart LR